CDMonsalveA/estateSearch/README.md

 - [ ] **Automate**: Automate the process of collecting and analyzing real estate data.
 - [ ] **Integrate**: Integrate the package with other tools and services.

+## Documentation

+The documentation for this package is available at [docs/README.md](docs/README.md).

 ## Contributing

 If you would like to contribute to this project, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.